PostPCEra/Notes/_posts/2017-02-2-Programming-Pedagogy.md

 ```

- + problem 2.1 : Say you have $100 in bank you are withdrawing $25 each day, show the probgram to show each Withdraw
+ + P 2.1 : Say you have $100 in bank you are withdrawing $25 each day, show the probgram to show each Withdraw
- + problem 2.2 : show balance and Withdraw each day
+ + P 2.2 : show balance and Withdraw each day
- + problem 2.3 : you have $100 in bank, withdraw $30 each day
+ + P 2.3 : you have $100 in bank, withdraw $30 each day
  +
- + problme 2.4 : $200 balance, withdraw $30 each day.  show Day number , withdraw amount, balance
+ + P 2.4 : $200 balance, withdraw $30 each day.  show Day number , withdraw amount, balance
- + problme 2.5 : $500 balance, withdraw day 1 $20, day 2 $30, day 3 $20, day 4 $30 .. you repeat this pattern till you are allowed to Withdraw
+ + P 2.5 : $500 balance, withdraw day 1 $20, day 2 $30, day 3 $20, day 4 $30 .. you repeat this pattern till you are allowed to Withdraw

 ```
        if oddday: